Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Assumptions, notation, and statement of the results

-The results of this paper require several generic hypotheses on the potential $V$.
-The simplest of those hypotheses is: \begin{description} \item[\hypNonDeg] Every critical point of $V$ is nondegenerate. \end{description} In other words, for all $u$ in $\rr^n$, if $\nabla V(u)$ vanishes, then the Hessian $D^2V(u)$ possesses no vanishing eigenvalue.
-As a consequence, in view of hypothesis \hypCoerc, the number of critical points of $V$ is finite.
-Everywhere in this paper, the term ``minimum point'' denotes a point where a function --- namely the potential $V$ --- reaches a local \emph{or} global minimum. \begin{notation} Let $\mmm$ denote the set of (nondegenerate, local or global) minimum points of $V$:
+Everywhere in this paper, the term ``minimum point'' denotes a point where a function --- namely the potential $V$ --- reaches a local \emph{or} global minimum. \begin{notation} Let $\mmm$ denote the set of nondegenerate minimum points of $V$:

 \end{notation}